alexandrecpedro/data_analytics/Class03/python.md

 # INTRODUCTION TO PYTHON

-## 1. PYTHON
+## 1. PYTHON PROGRAMMING LANGUAGE

-- Criado em 1991 por Guido van Rossum
+- Established in 1991 by its creator, Guido van Rossum
-- Linguagem que atende a vários propósitos
+- A multipurpose (or general-purpose) language engineered to fulfil a diverse range of application requirements
-- Características da linguagem:
+- Core Characteristics:
-  - Alto nível
+  - High-level language
-  - Open source
+  - Open source (maintains a collaborative and publicly accessible structure)
-  - Multiplataforma
+  - Multi-platform
-  - Fácil de aprender
+  - Easy to acquire proficiency in (straightforward to master)
-  - Amplamente utilizada para área de dados e pesquisas
+  - Extensively employed for applications within data science and academic research methodologies

 ## 2. GOING DEEP...